 Similarly, if you eat too many pecans you may become bloated or have gas and digestive issues.
 These occur from various compounds found generally in nuts like phytates.
 You may also experience diarrhea, vomiting, and dizziness if you overeat these nuts for a short duration.

 To avoid all these, WebMD suggests you consume only a one-ounce pecan serving.
 This amount is equivalent to a quarter cup or 19 pecan halves (2).
-You can easily snack on these instead of potato chips as they are a healthy option.
+You can easily snack on these instead of potato chips as they are a healthy option, and will provide a satisfying feeling and energy that will keep you going until your next meal.

 The Bottom Line

 Pecans are healthy nuts that have several health benefits.
-For example, they help boost heart health, reduce disease risk, alleviate arthritis pain and help with diabetes management.
-Even so, make sure you consume only one serving, as more of these may lead to weight gain and complications like diarrhea and bloating.
+For example, they may help boost heart health, reduce disease risk, alleviate arthritis pain and help with diabetes management.
+Even so, make sure you consume only one 1-ounce serving, as more may lead to weight gain and complications like diarrhea and bloating.
 Talk to your doctor and nutritionist also before adding these nuts to your diet plan.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!